Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 Your kitchen will smell incredible.
 Our daughters always know when I’m making this because they can smell it from the driveway.

 Nicolas’s note: I’m usually the impatient one in the kitchen.
 I want dinner NOW.
 But even I’ve learned not to rush classic chicken soup.
 Good soup takes time.
-Put on some music, do something else, and let the pot do its thing.
+Play some music, engage in other activities, and allow the pot to do its work.

 Step 4: Remove the Chicken and Shred It